-Female genitalia have long been a source of fascination, recently of celebration but generally of confusion.
-Today it seems that creating images of the vagina is the sole preserve of pornographers, erotic artists and feminists.
-Step in British artist Jamie McCartney who has grasped the nettle to create a monumental wall sculpture all about this most intimate of places.
-For 400 women their privates have gone public...
+British artist Jamie McCartney rose to the challenge to create a monumental wall sculpture all about this most intimate and mysterious of places.
+For 400 women their privates have gone public.

 The 8 metre (26 feet) long wall sculpture consists of four hundred plaster casts of vulvas, all of them unique, arranged into ten large panels.
 Jamie set out to make this project as broad and inclusive as possible.
 The age range of the women is from 18 to 76.
 Included are mothers and daughters, identical twins, trans men and women as well as a woman pre and post natal and another pre and post labiaplasty and many others.

 Vulvas are as different as faces and many people, particularly women, don’t realise that.
 Featuring in a growing multitude of sex-ed texts, it is used by medical professionals the world over to reassure women, alleviate genital anxiety and dissuade them from unnecessary cosmetic surgery.
 This disturbing fashion for creating so-called, perfect designer vaginas sets a worrying trend for future generations of women.
 This project has been championed as a game changer in this battle.

 This isn’t just sensation, it is didactic art with a social conscience and Jamie wants you to stop, look and listen.